-Revoke a summary judgement
+Overturning a summary judgement

 Gannons successfully appealed against a summary judgement made against a firm of London insurance brokers.

 Our clients, the defendants, were a firm of London insurance brokers.
-The claimants, a firm of national insurance lenders.
+The claimants were a firm of national insurance lenders.
 The claimant lends money to people taking out insurance policies, to pay their insurance premiums.
 Between 2010 and 2014, our client was the sole agent for the claimant.
 Our client had the claimant’s authority and a formal agency agreement was in place.
 However, in late 2014, the claimant issued a claim.
 The claim alleged that our client had withheld monies from them.
-Therefore they claimed damages for breach of agency, breach of trust and Fraudulent misrepresentation.
+Therefore they claimed damages for breach of agency, breach of trust and fraudulent misrepresentation.

 The concept of summary judgement

 A summary judgement is where a court grants a pre-trial judgement, since there is no good reason for a trial.
 Usually there is no genuine issue about the material facts, and one party is clearly likely to win.